LuckyFalcon/Randonautica-Apple-Sign-in/README.md

 # Randonautica-Sign-in
-Randonautica Sign In for Azure
+Randonautica sign in function for Azure functions used for the Randonautica V2 app that was in development in 2020.